calum74/sequence/docs/tutorial.md

     getItems(writer(options));
 ```

-This provides a uniform way to add data to any container as determined by the caller, not the callee.
-The `getItems()` function could equally work with a `std::list<std::string>` or a `std::unordered_set<std::string>` or any other suitable container.
+This approach allows the caller to control how the output data is stored or processed. `getItems()` could equally work with a `std::list<std::string>` or a `std::unordered_set<std::string>` or any other suitable container.

-`receiver()` is used to pass the elements to a lambda:
+`receiver()` is used to constuct an `output_sequence` from a lambda, to process elements one at a time:

 ```c++
     getItems(receiver([](const std::string & str) { std::cout << "The item was " << str << std::endl; }));
 ```

-This design is safe and efficient.
-There is an overhead of one virtual function call per element of the sequence, with the benefits of a simpler and more generic implementation.
-Virtual function calls can be avoided if you use templates (see the section on [#performance].)

 ## String and stream processing

 Sequences have another trick up their sleeve, which is the ability to read files and tokenize strings and streams. `seq(stream)` creates a sequence of the characters in the stream.

 The `split()` function converts a sequence of characters into a sequence of `std::string`.
+It discards all of the given characters and groups anything else into tokens of `std::string`.

 ```c++
     std::ifstream file("data.txt");